Pauline3414159/Ruby_Learning/README.md

 Small toy programs for learning Ruby

 # 02
-This folder includes programs such as rocks paper scissors, a simplified version of blackjack, and a calculator
+This folder includes programs such as rocks paper scissors, a simplified version of blackjack, and a calculator.

+# 05
+Contains small programs for working with arrays and hashes.